 “Blessed are they who did not see, and yet believed.”
 Jn.
 20:29

-The question many Christians wrestle with is did God create the universe, in billions of years or in six twenty-four hour days, according to Genesis chapter one?
-The various answers given to this query have been the subject of theological debates for numerous years.
-Many who are fastidious to the veracity of Scripture, surprisingly balk at God’s claim to the creation account in Genesis one.
-Moreover, it is especially disturbing to learn that a vast majority of Christian teaching institutions, have abandoned the ostensive teaching of Genesis 1-3.
-Dr. John MacArthur, president of The Master’s Seminary observed:
+One question many Christians wrestle with is: “Did God create the universe in billions of years or in six literal twenty-four-hour days, as the Bible claims in Genesis chapter one?”
+This has been the subject of theological debates for centuries.
+Many fastidious defenders of the Scripture, who ardently uphold the numerous miracles the Bible claims, surprisingly reject the miracle of creation in six-day literal days.
+It’s especially disturbing to learn that a vast majority of Christian teaching institutions, have abandoned the literal teaching of the first three chapters of Genesis.
+Dr. John MacArthur, president emeritus of The Master’s Seminary observed:

 “I recall reading a survey a few years ago which revealed that in one of America’s leading evangelical accrediting associations, whose membership boasted scores of evangelical Bible colleges and universities, only five or six college-level schools remain solidly opposed to the old-earth view of creation.
 The rest are open to a reinterpretation of Genesis 1-3 that accommodates evolutionary theories.”

-That said, if you interpret the creation account of Genesis literally and in context, you will unquestionably end up with a six twenty-four hour day creation: “And there was evening and there was morning, one day.”
-The wording in the Bible is not only crystal clear, but fundamental regarding God’s miraculous creation account.
-The following points in this short article are for the student of Scripture’ consideration, to help determine the feasibility and probability of a six-day creation.
+If you interpret the creation account of Genesis one literally and in context, you will unquestionably end up with a six twenty-four-hour day creation: “And there was evening and there was morning, one day”.
+The wording in the Bible is ostensive and fundamental to comprehending God’s omniscience in creation: “By the word of the LORD the heavens were made, and by the breath of His mouth all their host…For He spoke, and it was done; He commanded, and it stood fast.”
+(Ps.
+33:6, 9).

 “...And there was evening and there was morning, one day.”
 Gen. 1:5

-Furthermore, I recently posed the question to Dr. William Barrick, a Hebrew scholar and professor [now retired] from The Master’s Seminary, as to why a certain well-known theologian asserted day [yom] in Genesis chapter one, meant very long periods of time.
-Dr. Barrick answered:
+Furthermore, I emailed a question to Dr. William Barrick, a Hebrew scholar and professor [now retired] from The Master’s Seminary, and asked him why the well-known Hebrew scholar and theologian, Walt Kaiser, believes yom (day) in Genesis one means very long periods of time, i.e. millions of years.
+Dr. Barrick replied:

 Christians Walk by Faith